Swizards/QuickBox/README.md

 ## Commands
 After installing you will have access to the following commands to be used directly in terminal

-* quickbox - tells you which version Quick Box you are running and shows commands list
+* ~~quickbox - tells you which version Quick Box you are running and shows commands list~~ Deprecated due to ``panel now shows versioning``
-* createSeedboxUser - yup
+* createSeedboxUser - creates a shelled seedbox user
-* deleteSeedboxUser - yup
+* deleteSeedboxUser - deletes a created seedbox user and their directories **This is permanent, current data will be deleted - you can create them again at any time**
-* setdisk - set your user disk quota
+* setdisk - set your user disk quota for any given user
 * reload - restarts your seedbox services, i.e; rtorrent & irssi
 * upgradeBTSync -- upgrades btsync when new version is available